Kiri-Discord/kirimangadiscord/README.md

-# Kaiwa
+# Kiri

 ## Info
-Kaiwa is a bot that analyzes your server members's text conversation
+Kiri is a bot that keep you up-to-date with your favourite manga, and allowing you to read them right on Discord.
+Powered by MangaDex and discord.js.

 ***